WALDORF / STEINER

 "Roger may be a Scotsman, for all I know, but his claim is not an example of the 'no true Scotsman' fallacy (though there is much to disagree with in Roger's post, in my view).
 The fallacy is a fallacy precisely because it disregards what people actually do or don't do, the crux of Roger's claim."
 [11-4-2010 http://groups.yahoo.com/group/waldorf-critics/message/15471]

+I piped in at one point, using an old teacher's ploy (I am a retired teacher): I made a provocative statement to spur discussion.
+Provocation, of course, provokes.
 Where should we draw the line between sweet reason and unacceptable effrontery?
 Different folks put the line in different places.
 For Anthroposophists, nearly everything I have written is beyond the line, outrageous, wicked.
-From my perspective, everything here at Waldorf Watch is true.
-Period.
+From my perspective, everything I have written here at Waldorf Watch is true.
 I know, at least, that I always try to write the truth.
 Usually I do this by attempting to write clearly and logically.
 But sometimes I add a dollop of humor, which may or may not be an aid to comprehension.
 And sometimes I intentionally try to provoke [see, e.g., "Summing Up"], which may or may not be an aid to comprehension.
 What do I try to provoke?
 Thoughts.
 Shocked recognition of the truth.

 "[S]ome parents do not like the idea of their kids spending all day in front of the computer ...
 If you haven’t heard about Montessori or Waldorf schools before you are among the minority.
 Waldorf schools are often held to a more advanced standard than others.
 Some people joke about them being schools for geniuses.
 The great news is that Montessori and Waldorf school curriculums can be found in Homeschool platforms too."
 [11-4-2010 http://www.todayarticles.net/home-family/the-best-homeschooling-curriculum-how-to-choose-it]

 There is a faint trace of truth in this statement, but I would phrase it differently: If you hope to get a good education at a Waldorf school, you will have to do it yourself rather than relying on the weak Waldorf curriculum.
 [See "Curriculum".]
 Waldorf and Steiner schools are notorious for low academic standards.
-Some, of course, are better than others, but the danger is present in all such schools due to their fundamental anti-intellectual bias.
+Some of the schools, of course, are better than others, but the danger is present in all Waldorf schools due to their fundamental anti-intellectual bias.
 [See "Academic Standards at Waldorf" and "Thinking".]
-The science courses tend to be particularly weak.
+Science courses tend to be particularly weak in Waldorf schools.
 [See "Weird Science at Steiner School".]
-So being a genius is almost a prerequisite for salvaging anything true or sophisticated during the years you may be consigned to a Waldorf "education."
+So being a genius is almost a prerequisite for salvaging anything true or sophisticated during the years you undergo a Waldorf "education."

 Did I say "anti-intellectual?"
 Yes.
 And here are some hints as to the reason: